soul-science/Intelligent-computing/README.md

 Some of the warehouse for intelligent computing study algorithm procedures.There is a problem please contact 2403421721@qq.com

-待做: ACO: {class: ACO, func: MAKLINK, Dijkstra}, ART, RBF, SOA
+待做: ACO: ART, RBF, SOA